lukecampbell/ipython-notebooks/2014-02-12_DMAC_meeting_Emilio_and_Rich.md

-## 2014-02-012 DMAC Webinar: IPython Notebooks, Wakari & IOOS
+## 2014-Feb-12 DMAC Webinar : IPython Notebooks, Wakari & IOOS

-Rich and Emilio did demos using IPython Notebooks to search and access IOOS model and observational data.
+Rich Signell and Emilio Mayorga did demos using IPython Notebooks to search and access IOOS model and observational data.
 ###Emilio's resources:
 Instructions for building my Wakari environment, and a link to a Wakari notebook that bundles the environment (so you can install it easily): https://github.com/ioos/ipython-notebooks/blob/master/creating_wakari_environments.md